Back to All Events

 Seated listening room - style show - All ages - General admission

-The Alluvion World Music Series is delighted to showcase American Indian singer and multi-instrumentalist Sheela Bringi with the virtuosic, versatile guitarist Elden Kelly for a transcendent concert that is rooted in Indian classical music joined by a percussionist.
+The Alluvion World Music Series is delighted to present Indian American singer and multi‑instrumentalist Sheela Bringi and virtuoso, versatile guitarist Elden Kelly with tabla master Nabin Shrestha for a transcendent concert weaving rāga‑inspired melodies, Indian folk traditions, and the improvisational spirit of jazz.

 Featuring: